solana-labs/solana/book/src/fork-selection.md

 # Fork Selection
-This chapter defines Solana's *Nakomoto Fork Selection* algorithm based on time locks.
+This article describes Solana's *Nakomoto Fork Selection* algorithm based on time locks.
 It satisfies the following properties:

-* A voter can eventually recover from voting on a fork that doesn't become the fork with the desired finality.
+* A voter can eventually recover from voting on a fork that doesn't become the fork with the desired network finality.
 * If the voters share a common ancestor then they will converge to a fork containing that ancestor no matter how they are partitioned, although it may not be the latest possible ancestor at the start of the fork.